Send Close Add comments: (status displays here)

 Father and mother

-Jesus points out two mutually exclusive choices: God vs. "mammon".
+Jesus points out, in context, two mutually exclusive choices: God vs. "mammon".

 The historical usage of "mammon" in Hebrew is that of a confidence in one's own ability to do things (independent of God).
 That is a central idea of humanism.
 The modern Hebrew definition is that of "wealth".